 In addition to field surveyors, we need problem solvers and analysts to evaluate the data.
 Sign up here.

 Using field surveys (eyes on properties) isn’t a new concept, but technology has improved significantly in recent years allowing the crowd sourcing of this collection.
 Cities like Detroit, MI (some crowd sourcing) and Youngstown, OH (some crowd sourcing) have taken advantage of this.

-One of our biggest challenges is understanding the extent of Sharon’s inventory of derelict properties.
-Despite excellent county tax parcel data and Sanitary Authority information, there is no data that can definitively tell us the condition of a structure.
+We want to understand the extent of Sharon’s derelict properties.
+There is no existing data that can tell us the condition of our structures.
 Even when combined with the best aerial views, the only way to accurately assess a property is to pay it a visit.